michael2012z/BitBible/markdown/KJV/files/Isa.md

 13. This is the word that the Lord hath spoken concerning Moab since that time.

-14. But now the Lord hath spoken, saying, Within three years, as the years of an hireling, and the glory of Moab shall be contemned, with all that great multitude; and the remnant shall be very small and feeble.feeble: or, not many
+14. But now the Lord hath spoken, saying, Within three years, as the years of an hireling, and the glory of Moab shall be contemned, with all that great multitude; and the remnant shall be very small and feeble.

 ## Isaiah 17